 |Classification / Family||

-Organometallic, Copper complex, Phthalocyanine, Small molecule, Light-emitting Diodes, Polymer solar cells, Perovskite Solar cells.
+Organometallic, Copper complex, Phthalocyanine, Small molecule, Light-emitting diodes, Polymer solar cells, Perovskite Solar cells, Sublimed materials.

 |Melting point||350 °C|

 *Sublimation is a technique used to obtain ultra pure-grade chemicals, to mainly filter out trace metals and inorganic impurities.
 Sublimation happens under certain pressure for chemicals to only go through two physical stages: from a solid state to vapour (gas), and when the vapour condenses to a solid state on a cool surface (referred to as cold finger).
 The most typical examples of sublimation are iodine and dry ice.
 For more details about sublimation, please refer to sublimed materials for OLEDs and perovskites and our collection of sublimed materials.

 Copper(II) phthalocyanine, known as CuPc, has been used as an electron donor with fullerene-C60 or phenyl-C61-butyric acid methyl ester (PCBM) in vacuum-deposited organic photovoltaics (OPV).
 Power conversion efficiency of about 1% has been achieved and improved efficiency of 4% with pentacene-doped CuPc layer .